-Some people and some organisations like to perpetuate the myth that seeing the best birds and other wildlife in the world involves months of planning, negotiating bureaucratic minefields, undergoing unbelievable hassle, enduring horrendous conditions for weeks even months on end and only just managing to get out, when in reality the facts are you do not need to be a member of a wildlife documentary crew to see the vast majority of what they film, and most of the best birds and other wildlife in the world can be seen with considerable ease and often in some comfort, given, in the words of Herman Melville in Moby-Dick, 'Time, Strength, Cash, and Patience!'
+Some people and some organisations like to perpetuate the myth that seeing the best birds and other wildlife in the world involves months of planning, negotiating bureaucratic minefields, undergoing unbelievable hassle, enduring horrendous conditions for weeks even months on end and only just managing to get out of the country, when in reality you do not need to be a member of an expedition, a wildlife documentary crew and so on to see the vast majority of the best birds and other wildlife in the world.
+In fact most of them can be seen with considerable ease and often in some comfort, given, in the words of Herman Melville in Moby-Dick, 'Time, Strength, Cash, and Patience!'
 So ...

 ‘Of the gladdest moments in life, methinks is the departure upon a distant journey into unknown lands.
 Shaking off with one mighty effort the fetters of habit, the leaden weight of routine, the cloak of many cares and the slavery of home, ...’

 Richard Burton, the traveller not the actor, in his journal on 2nd December 1856.

 Common Dolphins off North Island, New Zealand by Graham Ekins.